plentymarkets/plugin-elastic-export-preis-roboter-de/meta/documents/user_guide_en.md

 By installing this plugin you will receive the export format **PreisRoboterDE-Plugin**.
 Use this format to exchange data between plentymarkets and PreisRoboter.de.
 It is required to install the Plugin **Elastic Export** from the plentyMarketplace first before you can use the format **PreisRoboterDE-Plugin** in plentymarkets.

 Once both plugins are installed, you can create the export format **PreisRoboterDE-Plugin**.
-Refer to the [Elastic Export](https://knowledge.plentymarkets.com/en/basics/data-exchange/elastic-export) page of the manual for further details about the individual format settings.
+Refer to the [Elastic Export](https://knowledge.plentymarkets.com/en/data/exporting-data/elastic-export) page of the manual for further details about the individual format settings.

 Creating a new export format:

 1. Go to **Data » Elastic export**.
 2. Click on **New export**.
 3. Carry out the settings as desired.
 Pay attention to the information given in table 1.
-4. **Save** the settings.
+4. **Save** the settings.<br/>
-→ The export format will be given an ID and it will appear in the overview within the **Exports** tab.
+→ The export format is given an ID and it appears in the overview within the **Exports** tab.

 The following table lists details for settings, format settings and recommended item filters for the format **PreisRoboterDE-Plugin**.